Excited-State Quantum Chemistry on Qumode-Based Processors via Variational Quantum Deflation: Discussion

 \section{Discussion}

-We introduce the qumode-based variational quantum deflation framework (QumVQD).
-Using QumVQD, the electronic structure calculations for \ce{H2} achieved remarkable accuracy, with all computed excited-state energies matching FCI benchmarks to within $10^{-3}$ hartree, well below the chemical accuracy threshold of 1 kcal/mol (Figure~\ref{fig:h2_pes}).
+Using QumVQD, the electronic structure calculations for \ce{H2} and \ce{H4} achieved high accuracy, with all computed excited-state energies matching FCI benchmarks to within $10^{-3}$ hartree, well below the chemical accuracy threshold of 1 kcal/mol (Figure~\ref{fig:h2_pes}).
 This precision was maintained across multiple excited states and various molecular geometries.
-The ability of bosonic VQD to accurately reproduce FCI energies for this challenging benchmark demonstrates the method's robustness in strongly correlated electronic regimes, establishing it as a viable approach for problems where conventional methods break down.
-Furthermore, the vibrational energy errors from QumVQD are within the spectroscopic accuracy threshold of 1 cm$^{-1}$.
+The ability of bosonic VQD to reproduce FCI energies across these benchmarks demonstrates that the qumode VQD framework converges to the correct excited-state spectrum within or near chemical accuracy on small electronic systems.
+Likewise, the vibrational energy errors from QumVQD are at or within the spectroscopic accuracy threshold of 1 cm$^{-1}$.

-These results demonstrate the successful implementation of VQD for both electronic and vibrational structure calculations.
-This addresses a critical gap in bosonic quantum computing for calculating the excited eigenenergies of molecular systems.
-Our results establish that bosonic quantum devices offer substantial practical advantages over qubit-based platforms for these calculations, particularly when combined with symmetry enforcement and Hamiltonian fragmentation strategies.
+The bosonic gate counts for these calculations are given in Table~\ref{tab:gate_counts}.
+As discussed in the previous section, the gate count for QumVQD to describe vibrational excited states is significantly less than that from qubit-based algorithms.
+Our results establish that bosonic quantum devices may be able to calculate electronic and vibrational energies with high accuracy and few quantum resources, particularly when combined with symmetry enforcement and Hamiltonian fragmentation strategies.

-As of 2024, the largest classical calculation using FCI is on \ce{C3H8} (STO-3G) with 26 electrons and 23 spatial orbitals~\cite{gao_distributed_2024}, which corresponds to over one trillion determinants.
-For the same system to be simulated with quantum computing, it requires 46 qubits when using the Jordan–Wigner transformation, as it has 46 spin orbitals.
-When applying the particle number enforcement technique described above, the dimension of the reduced Hamiltonian is $46\choose26$, which requires $\lceil\log_{16}$($46\choose26$)$\rceil=11$ qumodes to store.
-As such, an eleven-qumode quantum device could, in principle, match or exceed the classical state of the art, assuming the device's noise was sufficiently low.
-This qumode requirement is currently beyond the capabilities of current qumode-based processors.
-Further exploration of the circuit complexity of qumode and qubit circuits required to calculate the eigenenergies of C$_3$H$_8$/STO-3G and the mapping of the reduced Hamiltonian to bosonic gates is left to future work.